-Longshoremen at the Port of Seabrook, Texas during a strike on Tuesday (October 1).
+Longshoremen at the Port of Seabrook, Texas, during a strike on Tuesday (October 1).
 Photo: The Guardian

 The International Longshoremen's Association (ILA) announced that it has reached an agreement with the United States Maritime Union (USMX) on wages, thus postponing the strike until January.
-The ILA said that stevedore operations will resume immediately.
+The ILA said that stevedoring operations will resume immediately.

 The strike - involving 45,000 workers at 36 ports from Texas to Maine - is the first such action at US east coast and Gulf Coast ports since 1977.